 Our University and our city are on a journey.
 And it’s a journey we can’t make alone.
 We need talent from across the country, across the world.
 We know too what a big decision and what a big undertaking it is to move jobs and move cities.
 Whether you’re doing it alone, with a partner or with a family.

 Whether you’re relocating from within the UK or you are moving internationally to join us, we can provide advice and information on relocating and making Manchester your new home.
 We’re here to discuss any visa requirements, provide the information you require and confirm whether you’re eligible to work in the UK.
-For international colleagues, we also provide access to a specialist website for people moving internationally to live and work at UK based universities.
+For international colleagues, we also provide access to specialist advice for people moving internationally to live and work at UK based universities.